arapulido/katacoda-scenarios/autoscaling-k8s/step6.md

   - type: External
     external:
       metric:
-        name: "trace.rack.request.duration.by.service.99p"
+        name: "trace.rack.request.hits"
         selector:
           matchLabels:
             service: store-frontend
       target:
         type: AverageValue
-        averageValue: 6
+        averageValue: 10

 ```

 In this section we are specifying the metric that the HPA will use to drive the scaling events.
-In this case we are telling the HPA that when pods that are part of the Deployment `frontend` experience an average p99 latency over 6 seconds, create a scaling event that will increase the number of replicas.
+In this case we are telling the HPA that when pods that are part of the Deployment `frontend` experience get more than 10 requests each 10 seconds, create a scaling event that will increase the number of replicas.

 ```